 Explore the specialty of Kerala cuisine in Kochi

 No visit to Kerala is ever complete without a visit to Kochi.
 The distinct culture and cuisine of Kochi work together to create a great vacation.
-You will have fun exploring everything Kochi has to offer.
+You will have fun exploring everything Kochi has to offer, including cafes.
 If you get hungry, be sure to try some of the best street foods listed here.

 Get Trip101 in your inbox